freezy/dmd-extensions/README.md

 - [Cropper](http://cropper.codeplex.com/) for some of the neat screen capture code
 - Tom Speirs, Lucky1, CarnyPriest and Russdx for their help on the DMD code
+- @lucky01 for instructions and details about the coloring feature
 - Adrian Page from Barnstorm for his help setting up the slave correctly.